web analytics

 To Conclude,

-There is no risk factors relevant to the sexual intercourse and prostate cancer.
+There are no risk factors relevant to sexual intercourse and prostate cancer.

-Moreover, the scientists studies from several medical schools proved that there is a 36% less chance of prostate cancer in men who have up to 7 ejaculations per week.
+Moreover, the scientists’ studies from several medical schools proved that there is a 36% lower chance of prostate cancer in men who have up to 7 ejaculations per week.

-That study was done on men up to age of 70 and it is a good news for sexually active men all around the world.
+That study was done on men up to the age of 70, and it is good news for sexually active men all around the world.